dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 * Get the code for all of the Dart tutorials samples.
   <a href="https://github.com/dart-lang/dart-tutorials-samples/archive/master.zip">
-  Download the ZIP file</a>, unzip it, and open `dart-tutorials-samples-master` in Dart Editor.
+  Download the ZIP file</a>, unzip it, and open `dart-tutorials-samples-master` in WebStorm.

 * Go to the next tutorial,
   [Connect Dart & HTML](/docs/tutorials/connect-dart-html/),